VicRejkia/CodeScribe/README.md

-# **CodeScribe 📜✍️**
+# **LLM-Sherpa 📜✍️**

 **Tired of explaining your sprawling, majestic, and *slightly* chaotic codebase to a Large Language Model?** Do you find yourself manually copy-pasting files, hoping the AI understands that `utils_final_final_v2.py` is, in fact, the most important file?

-Fear not, weary developer\! **CodeScribe** is here to be the overly-organized, slightly-caffeinated intern you wish you had.
+Fear not, weary developer\! **LLM-Sherpa** is here to be the overly-organized, slightly-caffeinated intern you wish you had.
 It takes your beautiful mess of a project, lets you pick the good parts, and bundles it all into a single, pristine Markdown file that any LLM would be delighted to read.

 Think of it as a diplomatic envoy for your code, ensuring it makes the best possible first impression.

 ## **What is this madness?**

-In short, **CodeScribe** is a Python GUI application that helps you package source code into a single, context-rich Markdown file.
+In short, **LLM-Sherpa** is a Python GUI application that helps you package source code into a single, context-rich Markdown file.
 The goal is to create a perfect "prompt artifact" for Large Language Models.
 Instead of just pasting raw code, you're providing a structured document that includes:

 * A file tree of the selected components.
 * Clearly separated dependency files (`requirements.txt`, etc.).